Cloudevolve-24/Cloudevolve-24/README.md

 ---
 ## 🏗️ Join Our Slack Community

-Join our vibrant open-source slack community and embark on an ever-evolving journey with CloudDrove; helping you in moving upwards in your career path.
+Join our vibrant open-source slack community and embark on an ever-evolving journey with CloudEvolve; helping you in moving upwards in your career path.
-Join our vibrant Open Source Slack Community and embark on a learning journey with CloudDrove.
+Join our vibrant Open Source Slack Community and embark on a learning journey with CloudEvolve.
 Grow with us in the world of DevOps and set your career on a path of consistency.

 🌐💬What you'll get after joining this Slack community: